KartulUdus/PoracleJS/docs/install.md

 2. Create a [discord bot](discordbot.md), add it to your server and take note of your token for later

-3. Edit the config file (.env) and fill out Database and Discord bot
+3. Edit the config file (`cp .env.example .env && vim .env`) and fill out Database and Discord bot

 4. Install package requirements: